firsttris/ccu-addon-mui/README.md

 After these steps, the PWA will appear as an icon on your home screen, and you can use it just like a native app.

-### Use WakeLock to Prevent Screen from Standby
+# Use WakeLock to Prevent Screen from Standby

-To display this app on a tablet in our kitchen and prevent it from going into standby, we use the WakeLock API.
+To display this app on a tablet in our kitchen and prevent it from going into standby, we use the [WakeLock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API).

-The WakeLock API is still experimental in Chrome.
+~~The WakeLock API is still experimental in Chrome.~~

+NOTE: Is it still experimental or not?
+I'm not sure if you still need todo this:

  To use it, you need to configure the following settings on your mobile device (tablet):

 1. Open Chrome and go to `chrome://flags`.
 2. Search for and enable `Experimental Web Platform features`.